jcu/cookbook/README.md

    yarn publish
    ```

-   Don't set a `New version` at this time.
-We'll update it ourselves in a
+   Don't set a `New version` at this time; just hit enter/return.
+We'll
-   moment.
+   update it ourselves in a moment.

 1. Update the working version number in the source code: